How to Pass the NWEA 4th Grade MAP Test in 2023

 The test results are used to judge what academic steps the child needs to take, rather than their definitive ability.
 The assessment of their strengths and weaknesses helps their parents prepare for what to do next.

-What the Test Covers
+What the NWEA 4th Grade MAP Test Covers

-Mathematics
+NWEA Mathematics

 This section is multiple choice, and your child must select one answer from a choice of four answers.

-The test is also untimed, so your child can take as long as they need.
+The MAP test is also untimed, so your child can take as long as they need.
 Generally, it takes around 40 minutes to complete.

 Most of the questions are arithmetic problems where the child is given a scenario.